baroliaimran/osticket-prereqs/README.md

 <br />

 <p>
-Install VC Redistributable.
+Step 5: Install VC Redistributable.
 Simple install, no extra steps here.
 The link is here: https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170.
 </p>
 <br />

 <p>
-Install MySQL.
+Step 6: Install MySQL.
 Simple install, no extra steps here.
 The link is here: https://www.mysql.com/downloads/.
 I used v5.5.62 in this tutorial, but you can download the latest version from the link provided.
 </p>
 <br />